Supporting Inclusion and Emotional Regulation in Schools.

 ✔ building emotional vocabulary and communication

-Written by award winning specilist teachers with decades of experience supporting inclusion to help you meet the new statutory RSHE expectations through emotional literacy and behaviour understanding.
+Written by award winning specialist advisory teachers with decades of experience supporting inclusion to help you meet the new statutory RSHE expectations through emotional literacy and behaviour understanding.

 Why focus on emotional literacy?